Part II

 Each being is a jewel, reflecting all others; by extending focused compassion, you create a resonance that illuminates the reflective nature of all being.

-This becomes our own metaphorical ripple across the field—a compassionate influence that transcends physical separation.
+This becomes our own metaphorical ripple across the field—a compassionate orientation that can change how you speak, act, and repair even when you’re not in the same room.

 Let your intention travel as resonance, not force, trusting consent and reciprocity to shape the circle’s edge.